fkiwy/Euclid_tools/README.md

 - `search_radius`: Radius (in arcseconds) around the target to search for objects.

 #### Returns:
-- An Astropy table containing objects that are found within the specified search radius.
+- An Astropy Table containing objects that are found within the specified search radius.

 ### 2. `retrieve_spectrum()`